Multiagent Social Influence: Modeling Persuasion in Contested Social Networks: Social Influence Game

 In a network of individuals, we frame the problem of driving the average opinion to the reference opinion, and we seek to minimize the norm of the two quantities, as in \cref{eq:norm-prob-formulation}.

 Although this problem may appear to be a quadratic program, it is not, due to the non-linear structure of \cref{eq:middle-update}.
-We can simplify this objective by making the assumption that the reference opinions are all on the boundary of a convex hull and that all initial opinions are within this convex hull.
+We can simplify this objective by making the assumption that the reference opinions are all unique and of unit norm, and that all initial opinions are within this convex hull.
 Under these conditions, we show that this minimizer of this norm is equivalent to the maximizer of a dot product, presented formally in \cref{theorem:objective-equality}.
+In a two-player setting, individual opinions are on the line segment between the two players.